Category: Objective Test/Presentation

 Who Goes to Nationals?

-The first-, second-, and third-place teams in this event will represent Nebraska in the Network Design event at the National Leadership Conference.
-No more than one (1) team member may have competed in this event at a prior National Leadership Conference or have competed more than two (2) years at the national level in this event.
+The first-, second-, and third-place teams in this event will represent Nebraska in the Network Design event at the National Leadership Conference NLC, provided no team member has placed in the top 10 for this event at a previous NLC.